 The Group supports employees to participate in personal and professional training to fulfil the needs of emerging technologies and new equipment.
 For the training courses which are work-related and will enhance the Group's development in the future, employees can receive education grants after the courses are approved by the Group's directors.
-Moreover, the Group sponsors its employees to obtain designated licenses and certificates from accredited colleges and institutions.
+Moreover, the Group sponsors its employees to obtain designated licenses and certificates from designated colleges and institutions.

-Percentage of employees trained Average training hours (per employee)
+Percentage of Employees Trained Average Training Hours (Hours per employee)

-Male 88.41% 0.82
+Male 88.41% 0.76

-Female 11.59% 0.28
+Female 11.59% 0.41

+10.140/ 0.04

 Senior Management 10.14% 0.64

 Middle Management 2.9% 0.62

-General Staff 86.96% 0.68
+General Staff 86.96% 0.69

-- 1. Percentage of employees trained is calculated by: (number of male/female employees who received training divided by number of employees who received training) 100% - 2.
-Average training hours is calculated by: (number of training hours received by male/female employees divided by number of male/female employees) - 3.
-Both the above formulas are based on "How to prepare an ESG Report Appendix 3: Reporting Guidance on Social KPIs" issued by the Stock Exchange.
+- The Percentage of Employees trained is calculated by: (number of male employees who received training/number of employees who received training) 100%. - 2.
+Average Training Hours is calculated by: (number of training hours received by male employees/number of male employees). - 3.
+The above data are calculated according to Appendix 3: Reporting Guidance on Social KPIs of "How to Prepare an ESG Report" published by the Stock Exchange.